Skip to main content

 As part of the delivery of the IHC program you are required to set relevant goals for each child based on the Early Learning Years Framework.

-Whilst keeping in mind, our company promise, the above outcomes, ages, developmental stages, specific needs or preference unique to the children in your care, please chat with the family about what goals and focuses they would like you to include, along with your own personal observations about key skills and development opportunities you think will benefit the child’s growth and learning.
+Whilst keeping in mind, our company promise, the ages, developmental stages, specific needs or preferences unique to the children in your care, please chat with the family about what goals and focuses they would like you to include, along with your own personal observations about key skills and development opportunities you think will benefit the child’s growth and learning.

 It should only take about 30 minutes, please complete whilst the children are either asleep or having independent play time.